LEPA4/Items-for-SB/README.md

 ## Other Stuff
 I am always happy to get help on projects.
 Create an issue or something: it's the only way I can think of RN.

+I'm also going to work on commenting code and writing documentation for it.